 Today's role for a Christian woman takes many forms working together - mom, sister, wife, home maker, career women, and more.
 All of these relationships demand your time and attention.
 At iBelieve.com we want to help you grow in healthy relationships whether you’re single and dating, newlyweds, married or widowed.
 Find encouragement and feel uplifted with the sharing of personal experiences from women in every walk of the Christian women’s life.

 If you had asked me to write this list in my first year of marriage, it probably would have looked like the following: (1) keep a date night, (2) write notes to tell him you love him, (3) surprise him often, (4) don’t go to bed angry, (5) never be afraid to wear something fun that only he will see.
-While I would still recommend each of these, I have learned that often, supporting and loving each other well involves more complex depths of sacrifice.
+While I would still recommend each of these, I have learned that often, supporting my husband and loving each other well involves more complex depths of sacrifice.

 1. Spend more time talking about what he does do and less on what he doesn’t do.